-"June's willingness to help the Sudden Cardiac Arrest Association as a spokesperson is helping educate thousands of Americans about heart disease and the risk of sudden cardiac arrest,"

-out Daugherty's eight-day stay at Providence, disease deaths for females has exceeded those says SCAA Executive Director Chris Chiames.
+"June's willingness to help the Sudden Cardiac Arrest Association as a spokesperson is helping educate thousands of Americans about heart disease and the risk of sudden cardiac arrest," says SCAA Executive Director Chris Chiames.
 "We need more public figures like June to step up to this challenge, and naming the SCAA Public Spirit Award after June is in recognition that she is a role model for others."